-- There will be two exams given during the semester (including the final).
+- There will be three exams given during the semester (including the final).
 These exams will involve a mix of mechanical skills and conceptual reasoning.
 The best possible preparation for the exams is regular attendance and completion of assigned homework. - Each exam is part in-person, proctored and possibly part take-home, non-proctored exam to be completed under a time limit over a weekend.
-Information regarding the non-proctored portion will be explained carefully when the first exam of this type occurs. - 3) There are no make-up exams for exam 1, unless you have a valid excuse accompanied with documentation or you have spoken with the instructor before the day of the exam. - 4) You have one week to complete the make-up exam and you may receive a 10% reduction in points regardless of the excuse.

-- 5) You may only make-up one exam per semester.
-The second missed exam will receive a grade of 0 (zero). - 6) Exams are never curved. - 7) All exams must be taken in person, in class or in the testing center
+Information regarding the non-proctored portion will be explained carefully when the first exam of this type occurs. - 3) There are no make-up exams unless you have a valid excuse accompanied with documentation or you have spoken with the instructor before the day of the exam. - 4) You have one week to complete the make-up exam and you may receive a 10% reduction in points regardless of the excuse. - 5) You may only make-up one exam per semester.
+The second missed exam will receive a grade of 0 (zero). - 6) Exams are never curved. - 7) All exams must be taken in person, in class.